saigurram/saigurram/README.md

-I'm a product manager who builds AI products on the side.
+I'm a product manager who builds AI products at work and on the side.

-By day I work in logistics and operations, designing systems that move physical things more efficiently.
+By day I work in logistics and operations, designing systems that move physical things more efficiently using AI.
 By night I ship software that solves problems I care about personally.

 **Currently building:**